eduvpn/documentation/FEDERATION_NOTES.md

    be possible to link this back to the account of an individual;
 2. it must be possible to (immediately) stop abuse when it is observed, without necessarily knowing the identity of the user;

-It is important that the procedure for determining the (real) identity of the user who's account was used in an abuse scenario is NOT technical, but MUST require (digital) paperwork.
-Stopping abuse MUST NOT require knowing the identity of the user first, and stopping abuse SHOULD be effectively immediately.

 Because an identity federation will be used, we assume that all users have only one account, that of their home institute that can be used and cannot create